jbohren/conman/README.md

 freedom of the joint group, as well as the ordered list of joint names, and a port in cartesian-space should also provide the name of its origin frame.

-#### Running Multiple Schemes

-**NOTE:** _Conman v1 is only concerned with schemes that do not interact_

-**BRAINSTORM** Since *Conman* schemes do not _own_ the RTT components involved in them, it's possible to run multiple schemes either in parallel or serialized.
-Of course there's nothing to worry about if the two schemes do not interact, but if they do, you can still run them in parallel...

 ##### Joint-Space Quantity
 ##### Cartesian-Space Quantity